ullahsamee/pipeline/README.md

 # CD20 Protein Binder Design Pipeline

 A computational pipeline for designing novel protein binders targeting CD20 using deep learning and molecular simulation approaches.
+Developed for the BioML Challenge 2024: Bits to Binders competition.

 ## Overview